 Oh, and I should also point out at the very beginning that I am NOT working for or getting paid by ShoppingJobs.com to write this review.

-I’m just a successful entrepreneur who helps people like you earn an extra income online by sorting out the scams from the legit online opportunities.
+I'm just a successful entrepreneur who helps people like you earn an extra income by finding legit online opportunities.

 What is ShoppingJobs about, really?